emilysxng/genjify-chrome-extension/README.md

 # genjify-chrome-extension
-Simple just-for-fun chrome extension that replaces all images on screen with images of Genji and (most) visible text with "genji shimada"
+Simple just-for-fun chrome extension that replaces all images on screen with images of Genji and (most) visible text with "genji shimada".
+Please don't take this project seriously (*/▽＼*)